Looking for an affordable Building and Pest Inspection in Raby Bay?

 So, if you are buying an established property in a Declared Termite Area, does this increase your risk of termite attack?

 Quick answer: No, as Building and Pest Inspection Brisbane has uncovered termites in every suburb of Melbourne.
 Yep, all of Melbourne is at risk of termite infestation IF there are conducive conditions on your property.

 Every property owner fears the news that they have a termite infestation on their property.
 Termites can affect the structural integrity of a home and cause long-term damage.

 There are more than 300 species of termites in Australia, however the most common termite around Raby Bay is Coptotermes.
 This species of termite will look for food and travel more than 50 metres from their nest.
 They are drawn to moist timber.

 You’ll find Coptotermes nests at the base of trees, but also in sub-floors or areas with inadequate drainage or poor ventilation.

 Before an inspection, ensure the sub-floor, slab edges and weep holes are clear of obstructions.
 This will make it easier to identify possible termite infestation.
 Because termites can enter the property by travelling up stumps, external walls and over the slab edge into weep holes, all vegetation should also be removed for easy visual inspection.

-At Building and Pest Inspection Melbourne we also use non-invasive methods to manage termites.
+At Building and Pest Inspection Brisbane we also use non-invasive methods to manage termites.
 These include our moisture meter and Termatrac with thermal radar.
 When our inspectors locate an area with high moisture content, they will apply the Termatrac to determine if there are termites present.

 A Building and Pest clause should exist as a condition of a property purchase sale when you buy a home by private treaty.
 The Building and Pest clause allows you to get written reports from a qualified Building and Pest inspector within a set time frame to AVOID BUYING a property infested with termites or with significant building repair costs.